yangbranden/MIDI_to_NFA/README.md

 hi so I know practically nothing about music theory, so mb if this is inaccurate in a bunch of ways lol

+if you want to download and play around with this, make sure that you add the libfluidsynth.dll file into Windows/System32/ so that FluidSynth works properly.

 an issue I came across was finding the correct rate to run the program at:
 - pygame uses clock.tick(#) to set framerate and run the main game loop at a specified rate (I store this framerate value in a variable called FPS)
 - each midi file is made up of messages (notes to play) and meta information, which includes things like tempo and ticks_per_beat (and time signature but idk what to do with that)